-Good morning from the lakeside deck and Happy National Poetry Month.
+Good morning from the lakeside deck, and a Happy National Poetry Month.

 Feel free to add your own post on Lake Ann’s Poetry Facebook (https://www.facebook.com/groups/224162364627694/), Shadowleavs On Lake Ann Blog ( Shadowleaves On Lake Ann) or Village Lake Writers & Poets Facebook (https://www.facebook.com/villagelakewritersandpoets).

-Who is your favorite poet or what is your favorite poem?
-How about reading one on SoundCloud (soundcloud) and posting it too!
+Who is your favorite poet, or what is your favorite poem?
+How about you read one on SoundCloud and post it, too?

 Today’s PROMPT from NAPOWRIMO: And now, for today’s (optional) prompt.
 In the world of well-known poems, maybe there’s no gem quite so hoary as Robert Frost’s “The Road Not Taken.”
-(If you go to link it will take you to NaPoWriMo website where you can read the poem and hear it read outloud too!) ~ prompt ~ Today, I’d like to challenge you to write your own poem about your own road not taken – about a choice of yours that has “made all the difference,” and what might have happened had you made a different choice.
+(If you go to the link, it will take you to the NaPoWriMo website where you can read the poem and hear it read out loud, too!) ~ prompt ~ Today, I’d like to challenge you to write your own poem about your own road not taken – about a choice of yours that has “made all the difference,” and what might have happened had you made a different choice.

 My writing this morning: